Parametrized complexity of relations between multidimensional subshifts: The inclusion problem

 \section{The inclusion problem $\mathbf{Y\subseteq X}$}

-As we mentioned before, Rice-like theorems can not be applied to prove general lower bounds for $Y\subseteq X$ with SFT inputs, and in fact this problem can be decidable for some choices of $Y$. \begin{theorem} Let $Y$ be a subshift.
-Then the problem $Y\subseteq X$ on SFT inputs is Turing-equivalent to $\Le(Y)$. \end{theorem} \begin{proof} Recall that every set is Turing-equivalent to its complement; thus we work with $\coLe(Y)$.
-In order to see that $\coLe(Y)\leq_m(Y\subseteq X)$, note that a pattern $p$ does not appear in $Y$ if and only if $Y\subseteq X_{\{p\}}$.
-For the other reduction, let $X$ be a $\Z^2$-SFT given as a finite set of forbidden patterns $\mathcal F$.
-Then $Y\subseteq X$ if and only if all patterns in $\mathcal F$ belong to $\coLe(Y)$ (the second reduction is not a many-one reduction, but a ``truth-table'' reduction). \end{proof} This result generalizes \cite[Propoisition 6.2]{carrasco-vargas_rice_2025} which proves that the problem $Y\subseteq X$ for SFT inputs is decidable exactly when $Y$ has computable language.
+As we mentioned before, Rice-like theorems cannot be applied to prove general lower bounds for $Y\subseteq X$ with SFT inputs, and in fact this problem can be decidable for some choices of $Y$. \begin{theorem} Let $Y$ be a subshift.
+Then the problem $Y\subseteq X$ on SFT inputs is enumeration-equivalent to $\Le(Y)^c$; that is, there exists a computable function which maps any enumeration of $\Le(Y)^c$ to an enumeration of all SFTs $X$ such that $Y \subseteq X$, and conversely. \end{theorem} \begin{proof} A pattern $p$ is in $\Le(Y)^c$ if and only if $Y \subseteq X_{\{p\}}$.
+To an enumeration $E$ of $\Le(Y)^c$, we associate the enumeration of all SFTs $X_{\F}$ such that $\F \subseteq E$.

+Conversely, to an enumeration $E$ of SFTs $X$ such that $Y \subseteq X$, we associate the enumeration of all patterns $p$ such that $p \in \F$ for some $X_{\F} \in E$. \end{proof} This result generalizes \cite[Proposition 6.2]{carrasco-vargas_rice_2025} which proves that the problem $Y\subseteq X$ for SFT inputs is decidable exactly when $Y$ has computable language.